silentwhaleluo/Database-Notes/SSIS.md

 different conditional split and multicast?

 different betweenronous and Asynchronous
 - Synchronous ( Non-Blocking transformation (row by row, not need put all records to buffer))
 - Output data use the same buffer as input
 - The output is synchronous with the input and Number of recourds IN == Number of records Output
 - Does not need information about any other rows inside the data set
 - Synchronous (non-blocking) transformations always offer the highest performance.
 - Destination are synchronous
-												- Asynchronous (semi blocking and full blocking transformation)
+- Asynchronous (semi blocking and full blocking transformation) w
-														- We can summarize Asynchronous Transformations as below
 - Does not process rows independently in the dataset
 - Rather than output rows as they are processed, the transformation must output data asynchronously, or at a different time
 - Record counts usually change from input to output
 - Must create a new buffer upon the output of the transformation
 - Generally poorer performance than synchronous transformation
 - Typically a Semi-Blocking or Blocking Transformation You might decide that your design requires an asynchronous transformation when it is not possible to process each row independently of all other rows.
 In other words, you cannot pass each row along in the data flow as it is processed, but instead must output data asynchronously, or at a different time, than the input.
 For example, the following scenarios require an asynchronous transformation:

 The component has to acquire multiple buffers of data before it can perform its processing.
 An example is the Sort transformation, where the component has to process the complete set of rows in a single operation.

 The component has to combine rows from multiple inputs.
 An example is the Merge transformation, where the component has to examine multiple rows from each input and then merge them in sorted order.
 - Output of an asynchronous component uses new buffers (Data from different and more than one data sources)
 - Number of output may different from number of input
 - Semi-Blocking Asynchronous Transformations require a subset of the data to be collected before they can be sent to the destination(s).
 The shape of the data can change.
 A subtotal or sampling of data may be extracted from the source(s).
 - Fully Blocking Asynchronous Transformations are the slowest transformations.
 They require all the data to be pulled from the source(s) before they can be sent to the destination(s).
 All source data must be loaded into memory first !
 As much as we should try to avoid these, they can sometimes still be required, such as sorting data pulled from a flat-file source.
 - If there is more data than the memory available, it will use the %TEMP% directory to cache some of the data.
 If you want to use a different location, you can set the BufferTempStoragePath property of the Data Flow Task to point to a different folder location.
 (Full blocking)
 - All the source adaptors are asynchronous, as they create one output and one error output buffer

 - Thread
 Multithreading is an activity of OS
 Behind every activity, a thread is allocated by operating system which allows to perform parallaly
 Settings: set EngineThread

 - Cache
 The full cache mode setting is the default cache mode selection in the SSIS lookup transformation.
 Like the name implies, full cache mode will cause the lookup transformation to retrieve and store in SSIS cache the entire set of data from the specified lookup location.
 As a result, the data flow in which the lookup transformation resides will not start processing any data buffers until all of the rows from the lookup query have been cached in SSIS.

 The most commonly used cache mode is the full cache setting, and for good reason.
 The full cache setting has the most practical applications, and should be considered the go-to cache setting when dealing with an untested set of data.
 With a moderately sized set of reference data, a lookup transformation using full cache mode usually performs well.
 Full cache mode does not require multiple round trips to the database, since the entire reference result set is cached prior to data flow execution.

-																																											fuzzy look up fuzzy grouping?
 new columns names???

 Can use other file as reference in Lookup???